Skip Navigation LinksHome : About Morris

 The Treasurer, looks after the financial side of things

-We also have a deputy foreman and a deputy squire, also a fool, supposed to be the best dancer and who acts as a go-between with the audience and a keeper of the squire's music (head musician).
-There are presently two animals, Cadbury (a horse) and the Ooser (you tell me!) both of which you can read about in the about us page.A graphic arrow
+We also have a deputy foreman and a deputy squire, also a fool, supposed to be the best dancer and who acts as a go-between with the audience; also a keeper of the squire's music (head musician).
+There are presently two animals, Cadbury (a horse) and the Ooser (you tell me!) both of which you can read about in the about us page.
+A graphic arrow

 The Music

 We use instruments that are representative of the various periods in morris history.
-Most of our music is played on the melodeon (diatonic button accordion rather than an organ).
+Most of our music is played on the melodeon ( diatonic button accordion rather than an organ).
 The earliest known morris instrument was (is) the pipe and tabor, followed by the fiddle.
 We do not presently have a concertina player playing for us.

 The Dances